LITKRAFT TRIES TO MAKE THE CLAIMS PROCESS AS SMOOTH AS POSSIBLE, BUT THERE ARE A FEW STEPS IN THE CLAIMS PROCESS, WHICH OUR CLIENTS MUST GO THROUGH.

 5. NEGOTIATIONS – ADMIT OR DENY LIABILITY

-Defendants always try to reduce the pay-out sum; however, our solicitors will fight till the end to get the compensation you deserve.
+Defendants always try to minimise the pay-out sum; however, our panel of solicitors will fight to get the compensation you deserve.
 There are 3 possible outcomes:

 Liability is admitted – you won your claim.
 Solicitors will investigate how much compensation you are entitled to and negotiate the best possible pay out.